 Spring (and summer) are just around the corner and I’ve created a vibrant and delicious quiche that is a perfect warmer weather dish.
 Served room temperature or cold, this quiche is perfectly portable so it’s great for those picnics, road trips and beach days when you need a light meal on-the-go.

-For the quiche crust, it is my easy, go-to recipe that I have used in my Autumn harvest quiche and is the perfect base for any quiche.
+For the quiche crust: This crust is my easy, go-to recipe that I have used in my Autumn harvest quiche and is the perfect base for any quiche.
 To bring flavor to the quiche, I added sweet fennel and leeks along with Parmesan cheese and a little nutmeg which is a lovely flavor enhancer to any egg dish.

-Serve with a simple side salad, this dish makes a wonderful lunch or light dinner and great leftovers too!
+Serving suggestion: Serve with a simple side salad, this dish makes a wonderful lunch or light dinner and great leftovers too for breakfast!

-- 1 cup /2 sticks unsalted butter cubed and kept cold until ready to use
+- 8 ounces unsalted butter, cubed and kept cold until ready to use

 - Small pinch of salt